Skip to main content

 • World Mesh

-Mesh based colliders works for fixed meshes, deforming meshes such as face and body meshes or world mesh.
+Mesh-based colliders works for fixed meshes, deforming meshes such as face and body meshes or world mesh.
 However, they are effectively hollow.
 Increase the simulation rate in the World Settings to avoid tunneling issues.

 • Sphere: Defined by radius.